 Please note that Boston qualifying times are based upon your age on the date of the Boston Marathon in which you will be participating.

-The half marathon event at the Credit Union Queen City Marathon is not a Boston qualifying event, because the Boston Marathon does not have a half marathon event.
+Although our half marathon course has been officially measured and certified by Athletics Canada (certification code SK-2013-089-BDC), the half marathon event at the Credit Union Queen City Marathon is not a Boston qualifying event, because the Boston Marathon does not have a half marathon event.

 It's true that the Boston Athletic Association (B.A.A.), the organizing body behind the Boston Marathon, does hold a half marathon race called the B.A.A.
 Half Marathon, which is held each October.